teterholdings/Synthea_NME/README.md

 ### Run Synthea to generate records for all states

 Generate `$RECORD_COUNT` (50 in below script) records and save to `data/` folder.
 Age range is set for 6-30 years old to capture the target NME demographic.
+As discussed in our report (`write-up/submission.pdf`), for useful results we need to generate thousands of records per state.
+We use 50 here for demonstration purposes.

 ```bash
 export RECORD_COUNT=50